initialcommit-com/git-sim/README.md

 `--img-format`: Output format for the image file, i.e. `jpg` or `png`.
 Default output format is `jpg`.
 `--stdout`: Write raw image data to stdout while suppressing all other program output.
 `--output-only-path`: Only output the path to the generated media file to stdout.
 Useful for other programs to ingest.
 `--quiet, -q`: Suppress all output except errors.
+`--highlight-commit-messages`: Make commit message text bigger and bold, and hide commit ids.

 Animation-only global options (to be used in conjunction with `--animate`):